 During times of regular on-campus instruction, HU employs full-time, security personnel Monday through Friday between the hours of 7:00 a.m. and 10:00 p.m.
 During these hours, students, employees, and visitors can report accidents, criminal actions, or other emergencies by calling 717-901-5180 or by visiting the front desk at 326 Market Street.
-Campus Security possess the authority to request the removal of any individual whose presence or behavior warrants removal from the HU educational environment.
+Campus Security possesses the authority to request the removal of any individual whose presence or behavior warrants removal from the HU educational environment.
 The City of Harrisburg Bureau of Police is contacted when individuals fail to cooperate with Campus Security's requests.

-The City of Harrisburg Bureau of Police is authorized to maintain security of the campus and can be contacted at 911 for an emergency and 717-558-6900 for non-emergencies.
+The City of Harrisburg Bureau of Police is authorized to maintain campus security and can be contacted at 911 in an emergency and 717-558-6900 in non-emergencies.